 Large enterprises aren’t the only ones to worry about cyber security nowadays.
 Small and medium-sized enterprises are increasingly being targeted and hacked by criminals.
-This implies that a company’s security strategy must include safeguarding against cyberattacks to remain competitive in today’s market.
+This implies that a company’s security strategy must include safeguarding against Cyber Threats attacks to remain competitive in today’s market.

 According to data, just over one-third of the breaches targeted small firms.
 Individual cyber assaults and external threats were less of a worry for smaller firms than bigger ones.